Patent Citations Reexamined

 40 Pages Posted: 14 Jan 2016 Last revised: 18 Jul 2019

-Many studies of innovation rely on patent citations to measure intellectual lineage and impact.
+Many studies rely on patent citations to measure intellectual heritage and impact.
 In this article, we use a vector space model of patent similarity, and new data from the USPTO, to show that the nature of patent citations has changed dramatically in recent years.
 Today, a small minority of patent applications are generating a large majority of patent citations, and the mean technological similarity between citing and cited patents has fallen dramatically.
 We replicate several well-known studies in industrial organization and innovation economics and demonstrate how overly generalized assumptions about the nature of patent citations have misled the field.

 Keywords: patents, citations, innovation economics, USPTO, examiner, applicant, rejections